HOA Fees and News

 Monthly DMAR reports

 Denver Metro Association of Realtors organization (DMAR) reports monthly on real estate for metro-Denver area.
 These reports are the "mother-load" of info on real estate activity here.
-Report dates are in arrears meaning, for example, the Dec 2024 report comes out on Jan 6, 2025
+Report dates are in arrears meaning, for example, the March 2025 report comes out on April 1-2, 2025